shogo-ni/InfoCenter-Speech-To-Speech-IOS-Swift/README.md

 # InfoCenter
 ###Microsoft Translator Demonstration App For Tourist Information Centers
 The app demonstrates how to use the Microsoft Translator Speech API.
 It is an IOS app written in *Swift* for the iPad.
-It is designed for information centers who need langauge translation to support tourists.
+It is designed for information centers who need language translation to support tourists.

 ####How it works
 The app is designed for use with two iPads.
 The user selects a 'to' language in 'settings' and then selects the language that they are going to speak from the main screen.
 The second user does the same.